weensy/aesthetic.codes/content/blog/london-after-midnight/index.md

 ---
-title: Darkside of London - Gatsby starter
+title: London After Midnight - Gatsby Starter
 date: "2019-11-05"
 tags: [gatsby,starter,london]
+description: The theme of this blog.
+This is built with Gatsby.
 ---
 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <p align="center">